timotejroiko/tiny-discord/docs/WebsocketShard.md

 Shard-specific rate limits are accounted for and requests will be rejected before they are sent if hit.

+An identify hook is also available to manage identifies externally, for example when dealing with clustering and large bot sharding.

 &nbsp;

 ## Class WebsocketShard extends EventEmitter